ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 ## Generate a Ballerina client from an OpenAPI definition
 The generated client can be used in your applications to call the service defined in the OpenAPI file.
 If you want to generate only the Ballerina client, you can set the `mode` as the `client` when running the OpenAPI tool.

-- **Note :** Before generating your client using the command-line tool, please check if a pre-generated client for your API already exists in the [Ballerina Central](https://central.ballerina.io/).
+**Note:** Before generating your client using the command-line tool, please check if a pre-generated client for your API already exists in the [Ballerina Central](https://central.ballerina.io/).
 (If so, you can refer to the client's API documentation for more information on how to use the pre-generated client in your code.)

 ```bash
 $ bal openapi -i <openapi-contract> --mode client